Psalm 129: Like Grass on the House Tops!

 Psalm 129

 Psalm 129 is composed of two sections.
-The first is a message of trust.
+The first – a message of trust.
 Despite many hardships, evil did not prevail.
 “Many a time have they afflicted me from my youth; yet they have not prevailed against me.”
-(2) The back of Israel has been beaten like a field that has been plowed: “The plowers plowed upon my back, they made long their furrows.”
-(3) Or like a back that has been beaten with a whip: “He has cut the cords of the wicked.”
+(2) The back of Israel has been beaten like a plowed field.
+“The plowers plowed upon my back, they made long their furrows.”
+(3) Or like a back beaten with a whip.
+“He has cut the cords of the wicked.”
 (4b) Still, the psalmist proclaims, “The Lord is righteous.”
 (4a)

-The second section is an imprecatory psalm, a psalm of judgment bringing down curses upon the enemies of Israel: “May all who hate Zion be put to shame and turned backward!”
+The second section, an imprecatory psalm, brings down curses upon the enemies of Israel.
+“May all who hate Zion be put to shame and turned backward!”
 (5) The writer goes on to state: “Let them be like the grass on the housetops, which withers before it grows up, with which the reaper does not fill his hand or the binder of sheaves his bosom.”
 (6-7) In a land dependent on the crops grown each year to stave off starvation, to curse the crop is to call down famine upon the people.

 Besides this, they are to be reduced to workers in the field who receive no welcome, no friendly words: “While those who pass by do not say, ‘The blessing of the Lord be upon you!
 We bless you in the name of the Lord!’”
 (8) Let them be cut off from the community, a harsh curse.